Bug report #15920

 I think Nathan was the original author of the qlr functionality.
 Why didn't you implement the widget creation together with styles ?
 Was there any difficulties or did you run out of time / resources ??

-#2 Updated by Nathan Woodrow almost 8 years ago
+#2 Updated by Nathan Woodrow about 8 years ago

 QLR files were intended to be just styles and label information at this time.
 In QGIS 3.0 I would like to split all this stuff out so you can have the option but at the time I didn't want widget information.

-#3 Updated by Bo Thomsen almost 8 years ago
+#3 Updated by Bo Thomsen about 8 years ago

 I do understand why you don't want to mess around with this request in ver.
 2.18.
 But it would be very nice if it could make it into ver.
 3.0 :-)